 - how to escalate potential slavery or human trafficking issues to the relevant parties within the organisation;

-- what external help is available, for example through the Modern Slavery Helpline
+- what external help is available, for example through the Modern Slavery & Exploitation

-This statement was approved on 31st December 2018 by the organisation’s Chief Executive Officer, who reviews and updates it annually.
+This statement was approved on 4 th November 2022 by the organisation’s Chief Executive Officer, who reviews and updates it annually.

 Chief Executive Office